Rabadash8820/UnityAssemblies/README.md

 You may need to reference assemblies stored in a Unity project folder (i.e., under `Assets/` or `Library/`).
 This is especially common when your code and Unity project are stored in the same repository, and you want to reference assemblies from Asset Store assets or Packages that you've installed.
-In these cases, the path in your `Reference` items should be relative paths, so that they resolve across platforms.
+In these cases, the paths in your `Reference` items should be relative paths, so that they resolve across platforms.
-We recommend defining an MSBuild property called `$(UnityProjectPath)` to store this relative path, so that you can use it as a short-hand for multiple `Reference`s.
+When you define an MSBuild property named `$(UnityProjectPath)` to store this relative path, you can use it as a short-hand for multiple `Reference`s.
-Moreover, we provide a [couple short-hand properties](#available-short-hand-properties) for common assembly paths under the project root.
+Moreover, we provide a [couple short-hand properties](#available-short-hand-properties) for common assembly paths under `UnityProjectPath`.
 For example, if you want to raise Standard Events with the [Analytics package](https://docs.unity3d.com/Manual/com.unity.analytics.html) and use the [Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html) workflow, then your `.csproj` would look something like: